 - 1. Who needs to participate in assessment? - a.
-All faculty are required to participate in assessment. - 2.
+While all faculty (full-time and adjunct) are required to conduct their own course level assessment, only full-time faculty are required to participate in program level assessment. - 2.
 Do I need to report out my course level assessment results? - a.
 You do not need to report your course level assessment results to the Student Learning Committee.
 Reporting of course-level assessment is at the discretion of each individual department.
 Talk to your department chair to find out if there are any requirements for you to share your course-level assessment data at the department level. - 3.
 Where can I find the assessment plan and other resources to help me with assessment? - a.
 There is a shared drive open to all faculty on the TMCC Google client.
-To access the shared drive: Open your google drive → click on Shared Drives→, and then click on TMCC Assessment Information.
+To access the shared drive: Open your google drive → click on Shared Drives →, then click on TMCC Assessment Information.
 From there you will be able to access the following resources: - i.
-The blank assessment form - ii.
-Past and present assessment plans from all departments - iii.
-Past and present year-end assessment reports - iv.
-Examples of different assessment instruments - v.
-The assessment roadmap - 4.
-I have never had to do program-level assessment before, whom can I go to for help with this? - a.
-The Student Learning Committee knows that not everyone is familiar with assessment - practices.
+The blank assessment form - ii. past and present assessment plans from all departments - iii. past and present year-end assessment reports - iv. examples of different assessment instruments - v. the assessment roadmap - 4.
+I have never had to do program-level assessment before, who can I go to for help with this? - a.
+The Student Learning Committee knows that not everyone is familiar with assessment practices.
 There are a number of avenues you can pursue for support. - i.
 Your department chair - ii.
 Your administrative supervisor - 1.
 CTE CTE Director - 2.
 Academic Faculty Dean of Academics - 3.
 Co-Curricular Director of the Office of Institutional Research, Accreditation, and Assessment - iii.
 The assessment coordinator - 5.
 I'm concerned about my assessment results containing identifiable information about my students.
 Will my assessment results be made public?
 Programs with fewer than 10 active students participating in assessment will not have their results publicly shared in the year-end report.
 The results will be kept on file, and will be reviewed by the Student Learning Committee, but they will not be available to the public.